AI Workshop: learn to build apps with AI →

 Regular Expressions: Matching a Range Item Multiple Times

-You can check if a string contains one an only one character in a range, by starting the regex with ^ and ending with the $ char:
+You can check if a string contains one and only one character in a range, by starting the regex with ^ and ending with the $ character:

 /^[A-Z]$/.test('A') //✅